tomhrr/cosh/doc/all.md

 `splitr` splits a string based on a delimiter regex.
 It does not handle quoting of values, though.

+`len` returns the length of a string.
+This function also works for sets, hashes, strings, and generators.

+`empty` returns a boolean indicating whether the length of the string is zero.
+This function also works for sets, hashes, strings, and generators.
+In the case of a generator, it will exhaust the generator even though that's not strictly necessary for determining whether the generator is empty, because having it shift a single element from the generator each time it is called could be confusing.

 ### Set operators

 `shift` removes one element from the beginning of the set and places